Jacob Ford (American football): College career

 team All-American after starting all 14 games for Bears team that made NCAA Division II quarterfinals.
 As a sophomore (2004) at Holmes Community College (Goodman, Miss.), Ford played nine games and earned All-State honors.
 Ford was not enrolled in college during 2002 and 2003 seasons.
 As a freshman (2001) at Memphis, earned Freshman All-Conference USA honors after appearing in 10 games.

 Professional career

-Pre-draft

-At the 2007 NFL combine, Ford ran the 40-yard dash in 4.68 seconds, the second-best time among defensive ends, and bench pressed 225 pounds 19 times.
+At the 2007 NFL Combine, Ford ran the 40-yard dash in 4.68 seconds, the second-best time among defensive ends, and bench pressed 225 pounds 19 times.

-Tennessee Titans

-He was originally selected by the Tennessee Titans as the 204th overall pick in the 6th round of the 2007 NFL Draft.
+He was selected by the Tennessee Titans as the 204th overall pick in the sixth round of the 2007 NFL draft.
 In 2007 Ford injured his left Achilles’ tendon in practice on August 13, 2007 and was placed on injured reserve a week later.
 The next season, 2008, Ford played 14 games with three starts and totaled 26 tackles, two forced fumbles, and seven sacks.
 On September 3, 2011 the Titans cut Ford.